 Moreover, the Archaeological museum of Chora harbours the findings from Skarkos area (3rd – 2nd millennium BCE), as well as exhibits from from the ancient Chora until the 7th c.

 Outside the main sailing season Ios has a relaxed atmosphere, there isn't much to do but you can wander around, get good provisions and you won't be disturbed by loads of backpackers.

-Recently the island and the port have become far more appealing, perhaps not so in August.
+Recently the island and the port have become far more appealing.

 Apart from its nightlife, (nudists) beaches and the crucial Skarkos archaeological site, Ios island is the more practical stopover between Paros and Santorini, considering that Alopronia/Skala port on Sikinos offers only limited provisions.
 The Chora on Sikinos, however, is unfrequented and even more alluring.

 The bustling port of Ios - Ίος is one of the few places in the southern Cyclades that provides sufficient berths for visiting yachts.
 Ideally select a spot in the east basin, go stern-to and pick up the laid moorings.

 The approach is straightforward except for the myriad of fast ferries and hydrofoils; also mind the Demoti and Xeres reefs.
 The strong Meltemi gusts are NE.